bablokb/cp-bootswitcher/README.md

 The first line configures the GPIO to use for switching.
 The second line configures the application directory names.
-In fact the names don't play a role, but have names reflecting the applications purpose helps.
+In fact the names don't play a role, but having names reflecting the applications purpose helps.

 The third line defines all shared toplevel files/directories.